 7.1.
 Without prejudice to the general representation powers of the Board of Directors as a whole, the Association shall be validly represented vis-à-vis third parties by 2 officers acting jointly.

 7.2.
-For acts within the scope of daily management, the Association shall also be validly represented by the Managing Director or General Manager acting alone.
+For acts within the scope of daily management, the Association shall also be validly represented by the person entrusted with daily management, acting singly.

 Article 8 – THE ASSOCIATION'S ACCOUNTS

 8.1.
-The liabilities of the American Chamber of Commerce in Belgium shall be settled by any of the general methods of payment.
-No amount may be earmarked for distribution to associates as profit; the Association's assets must at all times be allocated to the pursuit of the Association's objects.
+The liabilities of the Association shall be settled by any general method of payment permitted by law.
+No direct or indirect patrimonial benefit may be granted or paid to any founder, member, director or any other third person, except as provided for by applicable legislation.
+The Association's assets must at all times be allocated to the pursuit of the Association's purposes.